 Why study this course?

 These activities are not there to test you, but designed to help you reflect in more detail upon what you have read.
-These activity spaces are entirely for your own use to help you recognise what you have learned.
+These activity spaces are entirely for your own use to help you recognise what you have learned, even if you haven’t yet encountered it within your role.
 Nobody else will see what you write here.
-The aim is to help you become more reflective, by bringing together aspects of both your personal and work experiences so you can review and learn from them.
+The aim is to help you become more reflective, by bringing together aspects of both your personal and professional experience so you can review and learn from them.